menandmice/micetro_docs/guides/reference/acl_convert.rst

 Converting legacy roles into :ref:`acl-general-roles`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Converting a legacy role into a general role *removes all object-specific access* and makes the legacy role's configured permissions *applicable to all objects* in the system.
-If the legacy role had an exclusion (see :ref:`block-permission`) for specific object types, the exclusion will also be applied system-wide.
+If the legacy role had general access exclusions on specific objects, these exclusions are also removed.

 .. image:: ../../images/convert-legacy-to-general.png
   :width: 50%